wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 ### Faster-than-finality transfers

-One of the primary features of the CoreRelayer protocol is that messages can be delivered faster than finality so long as the RelayProvider supports it.
+One of the primary features of the WormholeRelayer protocol is that messages can be delivered faster than finality so long as the RelayProvider supports it.
 Normally the Token Bridge module can only transfer tokens once finality has been reached on a chain.
-However, with the CoreRelayer protocol, you could potentially initiate two transfers in the same transaction.
+However, with the WormholeRelayer protocol, you could potentially initiate two transfers in the same transaction.

 - The first transfer sends funds instantly from a liqudity source, so that the end user receives their funds quickly.
 - The second transfer sends funds via the Token Bridge to reimburse the liquidity source on the `targetChain`